Andrew-Chen-Wang/Andrew-Chen-Wang/README.md

 9. Be a balanced idealist.
 Similar to point 8: you can have your ideals, but understand that they are ideal under certain circumstances.
 Don't let ideals get in the way of progress.
 10. If you try to stick a toothpick into a saber-toothed tiger's eye, you not only have a lollipop but also a time machine.
 (I've got nothing to say this month :P).
 This breed is extinct, but my point is there is nothing.
 I'm not sure why saber-toothed tiger popped in my head; I just heard it throughout my life in various settings e.g. a YouTube video where gamers spew random words.
 Idk.
 But yea that's all I got.
 11. If only I could see skin color.
 Oh well.
 (I hate the news...
 That should be a good enough explanation for most Americans)
+12. 5 locks is the same as 1 against a roommate.
+They'll still break in.
 </details>
 -->